This post contains affiliate links.

 5. Build character

 The placement of your amigurumi’s eyes and other facial features make SUCH a difference to the cute factor of your little creation.
 Play around with different placements before you commit.
 You can also go crazy and add all sorts of features like eye lashes and blush, which really bring your animal to life.
 Don’t be shy with using other materials too – like felt and ribbon.
+Why not make little clothes or add a scarf?
+The options are endless here!

 6. Stuff well and often

 I’m always amazed at how much stuffing is needed to stuff an amigurumi.
 Make sure you stuff firmly and evenly as you go so that your amigurumi retains it’s shape – don’t be stingy!
 I always like to add a bit more stuffing just before I close up.
+Try to avoid stuffing in big clumps as this will show though and your creation may look distorted.

 7. Leave long tails